-If a contestant disturbs a measuring device after it has been initialized and before the measurement is recorded, the judge will require the team to disassemble the bridge and repeat timed construction.
+If a competitor disturbs a measuring device after it has been initialized and before the measurement is recorded, the judge will require the team to disassemble the bridge and repeat timed construction.
 Scoring will be based on the larger of the two construction times but will not exceed 125% of the initial construction time.

-The two steps (increments) of vertical loading produce three measurements used in scoring
+The two steps (increments) of vertical loading produce three measurements that the spreadsheet will total automatically to compute the aggregate deflection.

-- D1A = value of downward vertical deflection at left target on the "A" side that occurs during step 1 (loading the left decking unit). - D1B = value of downward vertical deflection at left target on the "B" side that occurs during step 1 (loading the left decking unit). - D2 = absolute value of vertical deflection at right target that occurs from the beginning of step 1 to the end of step 2 (loading the right decking unit with load from step 1 remaining in place).
+- D1A = value of downward vertical deflection at the left target on the "A" side that occurs during step 1 (loading the left decking unit). - D1B = value of downward vertical deflection at the left target on the "B" side that occurs during step 1 (loading the left decking unit). - D2 = absolute value of vertical deflection at the right target that occurs from the beginning of step 1 to the end of step 2 (loading the right decking unit with the load from step 1 remaining in place).